ChiragSehga1/WayFinder/README.md

 ## Notes
 - Ensure the MongoDB connection string is correctly set in the `.env` file under the key `MONGO_URI`.
 - Handle exceptions gracefully when calling these functions in your application logic.
-- Refer to the `testDatabaseFunctions()` method in `MongoClientConnectionExample.java` for a demonstration of all operations.
+- Refer to the `testDatabaseFunctions()` method in `mongoDBFunctions.java` for a demonstration of all operations.

 ## Contact
 For any issues or questions, please contact the project maintainer.